dhruv-rank/angular-9-form-validation/README.md

 </form>
 ```
-- In above snippet we are declaring the form with name `validationForm` and to bind form element in template driven we have to assign a name to our form element and also give a directive `ngModel` to that same form element.
+- In the above snippet, we are declaring the form with the name `validationForm` and to bind form element in template-driven we have to assign a name to our form element and also give a directive `ngModel` to that same form element.

 #### 1.2 Validate Form